-The following information pertaining to the Shea Creek Project is the executive summary section of the current technical report on the Shea Creek Project, entitled "Technical Report on the Shea Creek property, Northern Saskatchewan with an updated mineral resource estimate" (the "2013 Shea Creek Technical Report"), written by R. Sierd Eriks, B.A.
+The following information pertaining to the Shea Creek Project is the executive summary section of the current technical report on the Shea Creek Project, entitled "Technical Report on the Shea Creek property, Northern Saskatchewan with an updated mineral resource estimate" (the "Shea Creek Technical Report"), prepared by R. Sierd Eriks, B.A.
 (Geol.), P.Geo., J. Gray, B.Sc., P.Geo., David A Rhys, M.Sc., P.Geo. and S. Hasegawa, B.Sc., P.Geo., with an effective date of May 31, 2013.
-The 2013 Shea Creek Technical Report is incorporated in its entirety into this Annual Information Form by reference.
-A copy of the 2013 Shea Creek Technical Report was filed on SEDAR on May 31, 2013 and may be accessed on SEDAR (www.sedar.com) under the Company's profile.
+The detailed disclosure in the Shea Creek Technical Report is incorporated into this AIF by reference.
+A copy of the Shea Creek Technical Report was filed on SEDAR on May 31, 2013 and may be accessed on SEDAR (www.sedar.com) under the Company's profile.
 The mineral resource estimate presented in the report was prepared by James N. Gray, P.Geo., of Advantage Geoservices Limited in April 2013.

-The following summary does not purport to be a complete summary of the 2013 Shea Creek Technical Report and is subject to all the assumptions, qualifications and procedures set out in the 2013 Shea Creek Technical Report and is qualified in its entirety with reference to the full text of the 2013 Shea Creek Technical Report.
-Readers should read this summary in conjunction with the 2013 Shea Creek Technical Report.
-Since the release of the 2013 Shea Creek

-Technical Report, UEX have increased their share of ownership in the Western Athabasca Joint Venture, inclusive of Shea Creek and the mineral resources thereon, to approximately 49.1%.
+The following summary does not purport to be a complete summary of the Shea Creek Technical Report and is subject to all the assumptions, qualifications and procedures set out in the Shea Creek Technical Report and is qualified in its entirety with reference to the full text of the Shea Creek Technical Report.
+Readers should read this summary in conjunction with the Shea Creek Technical Report.
+Since the release of the Shea Creek Technical Report, UEX has increased its share of ownership in the Western Athabasca Joint Venture, inclusive of Shea Creek and the mineral resources thereon, to approximately 49.1%.